janwilmake/blog/2017/cycling-through-your-life-part-iv-the-cycle-of-the-future-towards-grown-concsiousness.md

 date: 2017-07-17
 modified_at: 2018-05-20
 tags: [philosophy, consciousness, personal-development]
+description: A philosophical metaphor comparing the evolution of bicycle design to the growth of human consciousness, illustrating how internal reflection and external action have changed over time from 1800 to 2200.
 ---

 # Cycling through your life part IV - The cycle of the future: towards grown consciousness